 - pre-eminent hyphenate; a hyphen is used if a prefix ends in a vowel and the word that follows begins with the same vowel. - principal, principle principal is a noun and adjective meaning someone or something first in rank, authority, or importance.
 (Ex.
 Carson was sent to the principal.
 He was the principal player in the trade.)
 Principle is a noun meaning fundamental truth, law, doctrine, or motivating force.
 (Ex.
-It's the principle of the matter that counts.)

-professor titles - see titles, academic on page 11.
+It's the principle of the matter that counts.) - professor titles in general, capitalize titles only when they are used before a person's name; in second reference, the use of a last name will suffice.
+(See titles, academic on page 12)